dkaaven/M365-Scripts/SharePoint/README.md

-# M365-Scripts
+# SharePoint Scripts
-These are the simple small scripts shared for solving basic tasks in Microsoft 365
+These are the simple small scripts shared for solving basic tasks in SharePoint

 ## 🚫 Disclaimer
 These scripts are delivere "as is", and I do expected you check them before running them in a production environment.